cossacklabs/acra-engineering-demo/README.md

     bash -s -- rails
 ```

-This command downloads a Rails application that stores data in a database, Acra Docker containers, PostgreSQL database, sets up the environment, and provides a list of links for you to try.
+This command downloads a Rails application that stores data in a database, Acra Docker containers, PostgreSQL database, Prometheus,
+Grafana, pgAdmin.
+Additionally, downloads a memcached and Elastic as project dependencies, sets up the environment, and provides a list of links for you to try.

 ## 2. What's inside

 **The client application** is a [rubygems.org fork](https://github.com/cossacklabs/rubygems.org) that works with a database.
 The application **encrypts** the data in AcraStructs before sending it to a database.
-The application **reads** the decrypted data through AcraConnector and AcraServer (that are transparent for the application).
+The application **reads** the decrypted data through AcraServer (that are transparent for the application).

 ### 2.1 Prepare